 Speaking of compliance, businesses can set compliance alerts not only for speed limits but also for a variety of other actions from the Scalefusion dashboard.
 Device battery compliance, data usage compliance, Geofence-based compliance and compliance for security incidents.
 With this IT admins of organizations can be alerted on compliance being overpassed and take quick actions to remedy the situation.

-Truck and heavy-vehicle driver jobs are often involved in jobs that are remote, on-field and constantly mobile.
+Truck and heavy-vehicle drivers are often involved in jobs that are remote, on-field and constantly mobile.
 In such situations, over-the-air deployments prove especially time-effective and cost-effective too.
 Organizations can push business-related apps and resources on their drivers’ devices remotely and at once from the Scalefusion dashboard.
 Not only apps but also business-critical documents such as vehicle registration certificates, insurance documents, driving licenses and related permits can be exchanged over-the-air, instantly.

 Complying with the Canadian ELD mandate requires drivers to upgrade their processes from bulky traditional paperwork to digital records and documentation.
 This, however, requires drivers to be trained in order to be tech-savvy enough to operate the ELDs.
 Despite efficient training, drivers may sometimes experience device errors creating confusion.
 In such cases, supply chain operations need not come to a halt.
 With Scalefusion, organizations can extend instant connectivity with their IT teams to offer technical help and resolve device issues faster.